rayl15/oasf/CONTRIBUTING.md

 1. All the available Classes are defined as .json files in the [/schema](https://github.com/agntcy/oasf/tree/main/schema) folder.
 2. Review existing Classes, determine if a modification of the existing class would be sufficient or if there’s a need for a completely new class.
 3. To define a new class,
-    1. Create a new file →  `<class_name.json>` inside the category specific subfolder in the [/schema](https://github.com/agntcy/oasf/tree/main/schema) folder.
+    1. Create a new file →  `<class_name.json>` inside the category specific subdirectory in the [/schema](https://github.com/agntcy/oasf/tree/main/schema) folder.
     2. Use the template available [here](https://github.com/agntcy/oasf/tree/main/schema/templates/class_name.json), to get started with the .json definition.
     3. `uid` → Select an integer in the range 0 - 99.
 Ensure the integer is **unique** within the category.
         * Note: Without `uid`, a class won’t be visible in the oasf server.